prismv/DB48X-on-DM42/doc/calc-help/constants.md

 Neutron mass.
 Being electrically neutral, the neutron emission, wrongly interpreted at the beginning as some sort of γ radiation was correctly identified in 1932 by Chadwick as the neutron hypothesized by Rutherford as a neutral particule having about the same mass as the proton.
+Free neutrons have a half-life of 613.9 seconds.

 The value of its mass is determined experimentally by mass spectrometry as:
 ```rpl